fluid-project/fluidproject.org/CONTRIBUTING.md

 # Fluid Project Contribution Guidelines

 Fluid is an open, collaborative project to improve the user experience and inclusiveness of open source software.
 The Fluid community consists of an international team of partners, individuals, and institutions focused on designing inclusive, ﬂexible, customizable, user-centered interfaces.

 The Fluid Project website is built using 11ty

-## To run the project locally:
+## To run the project locally

 1. Clone the project locally using `git clone https://github.com/fluid-project/fluidproject.org.git`
 2. Go to the folder directory where you cloned the project in terminal by usin `cd fluidproject.org`
 3. Get the required Node.js modules: `npm install`
 4. Run eleventy from the fluid-website directory `npm run eleventyport`.
 5. Open `http://localhost:9778/` to see the website.

-## Contributions to the project can be made in following ways:
+## Contributions to the project can be made in following ways-

-### Contribution towards building features for the project.
+### Contribution towards building features for the project

 - Go to [Issues page](https://github.com/fluid-project/fluidproject.org/issues) in order to report some bug or suggest an improvement/enhancement or a new feature.
 - Use the Issues template and Pull Request template provided in the `.github` folder for reporting new issues or submitting new Pull Request.

 ### Submitting new news articles

 - Go to the `src/YYYY-MM-DD-newsarticletemplate.md` file
-   - Create a new Markdown file with title in the following format - `YYYY-MM-DD-{News Article Name with underscores in place for spaces}.md`.
+- Create a new Markdown file with title in the following format
+  - `YYYY-MM-DD-{News Article Name with underscores in place for spaces}.md`.
 - Use the YYYY-MM-DD-newsarticlename.md file as template.
 - Update the date, title and permalink in the front matter.
 - Your article must use the following template for 11ty to process it properly:
       `---`
       `layout: layouts/post`
       `title: Title of News Article`